 We confirm to you that the filing of annual accounts was made at the registry of the commercial court (a copy of the filed annual accounts for the prior period and the filed statutory auditor's report in annex).

+- [if applicable: Corresponding figures]

+[The corresponding figures relating to the previous financial year for [specify the heading/sub-heading concerned] have been adjusted in the context of the comparison with the amounts relating to the audited financial year, and this adjustment was disclosed in accordance with Article 83, 2, of the Royal Decree of 30 January 2001 [Article 3:59,2 of the Royal Decree of 29 April 2019 implementing the Code for Companies and Associations ]].

+OR

+[We have no knowledge of any necessary adjustments to the corresponding figures relating to the previous financial year in the context of the comparison with the figures for the audited financial year, and no disclosures are required in accordance with Article 83, 2, of the Royal Decree of 30 January 2001 [Article 3:59,2 of the Royal Decree of 29 April 2019 implementing the Code for Companies and Associations].]

 Yours sincerely,

-Managing Director Delegate to the Executive Board (if applicable)
+Managing Director Delegate for the day-to-day management (if applicable)

 Annex to the representation letter relating to the period ended XX/XX/20XX

+List of uncorrected misstatements:

 The impact of these uncorrected misstatements was considered as not being of material importance.

-[Add the status of the misstatements]
+[Insert uncorrected misstatements]